Did you know that buyers read an average of at least 40 online reviews before believing in a business’s star rating?

 Another platform you can use as a customer feedback channel is live chat.
 If anything, the customer satisfaction rate with live chat usage stood at 83.1% in 2018 and is expected to only rise in future.

 That’s because your customers find live chat to be an easy platform to connect with your company and receive prompt solutions.
-And as fast this tool is to connect and engage with customers, so is it at collecting feedback from customers once a chat comes to an end.
+By adding chat to your website, you can offer real-time support to your customers and solve their problems quickly.
+And as fast as this tool is to connect and engage with customers, so is it at collecting feedback from customers once a chat comes to an end.

 Tools like ProProfs Chat help you capture customer feedback once a chat comes to an end.
 This helps your operators to reflect where they can improve when offering support to other customers in future.